South Australia Medical Imaging (SAMI)

 What should I expect?

-For most scans you will be allowed to watch a DVD because the scan can be very long and boring.
+For most scans you will be allowed to watch a DVD because the scan can take a long time.
 This will help you pass the time and help take your mind off the loud noise.
 If you have a favourite movie you can bring it along with you or select one to watch from our catalogue.
 You will watch the movie through special goggles that rest on your eyes and hear it through headphones that you must wear to protect your ears.
-You may also listen to music on your phone or ipod.
-The MRI scanner makes lots of loud knocking noises which change whilst it is taking the pictures.
+You may also bring some music to listen to on your phone or ipod.
+The MRI scanner makes lots of loud knocking noises which change while taking pictures.
 You will not feel any strange feelings during the scan and it will not hurt.
 The only annoying part is the loud noises.
 This noise cannot be reduced so you will be provided with hearing protection.
 If at any time you need to talk to the MRI technologist you can squeeze a buzzer that you hold in your hand.
-He or she will stop the scan and talk to you through the headphones.
+They will stop the scan and talk to you through the headphones.

 In the MRI scan room is the scanner with a tunnel through the middle.
 During the scan you have to lie very still in the tunnel.
 The part of the body being scanned has to be in the middle of the tunnel.
 Foam cushions, soft straps and sandbags are used to help keep you still.
 Sometimes a plastic rectangle is strapped to your stomach to monitor your breathing as you may need to hold your breath for some scans.
 A rubber ring may be attached to your finger to watch your heart rate.
 A coil, which is like a big antenna, will be placed over the part of the body that is being scanned.
 This helps to record the pictures.

-The scan may take anywhere between 20 minutes and an hour and a half depending on which part of the body needs to be scanned.
+The scan may take anywhere between twenty minutes to an hour and a half depending on which part of the body needs to be scanned.

 Sometimes, you may need an injection of dye, called contrast.
 This is given to help show up certain parts of your body.
-You should not feel much if you have had numbing cream on for over half an hour.
+You should not feel much if you have had numbing cream on.

 Please plan to spend a minimum couple of hours in the MRI department on the day of your appointment.
 We try to be on time; however, sometimes we are delayed by emergency scans that have priority.